kyma-project/directory-size-exporter/README.md

 # Directory Size Exporter

+## :warning: **Archived**

+This repository has been deprecated and archived.
+The project moved as a sub-project into https://github.com/kyma-project/telemetry-manager/tree/main/dependencies/directory-size-exporter.

 ## Overview

 The directory size exporter is a typical metrics exporter in the Prometheus format.
 It is meant to run as a sidecar to an application to watch a specific application file storage and export metrics about that storage.
 At the moment, it is used only as a sidecar for the `telemetry-fluent-bit` instances to watch the file buffer sizes.